zanata/zanata.github.io/_posts/2015-08-03-bugzilla-to-jira.md

 - An easier way to log bugs/feedback from within Zanata itself (Hopefully in an upcoming release)
 - A better place to ask questions than IRC, where you can ask any time of day and answers will be persistent and searchable by other community members

-So without further ado, you [can check out now](https://zanata.atlassian.net).
+So without further ado, you [can check it out now](https://zanata.atlassian.net).

 Once you have [created an account on our JIRA issue tracker](https://zanata.atlassian.net/admin/users/sign-up), you can then: